Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Validation and Benchmarking

 \subsubsection{Benchmarking Environment}

-We perform benchmarking in trajectory-optimization and Model Predictive Control (MPC) setting.
-For the former, we randomly sample the initial states of the ego-vehicle, static obstacles and trajectories of dynamic obstacles, and use Alg.\ref{algo_1} to compute an optimal trajectory.
-The latter involves constant re-planing using Alg.\ref{algo_1} and the current state of the ego-vehicle.
+We benchmark in trajectory optimization and Model Predictive Control (MPC) settings.
+For trajectory optimization, we randomly sample initial states for the ego vehicle, static obstacles, and dynamic obstacle trajectories, using Alg.\ref{algo_1} to compute the optimal trajectory.
+In the MPC setting, we continually re-plan with Alg.\ref{algo_1} based on the ego vehicle's current state.

-For the benchmarking in MPC setting, we use high-fidelity simulator CARLA\cite{Dosovitskiy17} to perform all our experiments.
-Each experiment requires the ego vehicle to maneuver from a start position to a goal position following a given route (reference path).
-An experiment is counted as successful if the ego vehicle makes a complete run without colliding with any of the obstacles.
-We perform experiments in two towns, namely, town 10(T10) and town 05(T5) .
-We consider a two-lane driving scenario with 8 and 10 static obstacles, respectively, in town 10 and town 05.
-We consider uncertainty in the dynamics of the ego vehicle, injected via perturbations of the nominal acceleration and steering control inputs.
+Using the high-fidelity simulator CARLA\cite{Dosovitskiy17}, we conduct all MPC experiments where the ego vehicle maneuvers from a start to a goal position along a given reference path.
+An experiment is deemed successful if the vehicle completes the run without collisions.
+We test in town 10 (T10) and town 05 (T5), with a two-lane scenario featuring 8 obstacles in T10 and 10 in T5.
+We also introduce uncertainty in the ego vehicle's dynamics through perturbations in nominal acceleration and steering control inputs.

 The Gaussian noise distribution has the following form:

 where $c_{a, i}$ and $c_{\theta, i}$ are positive constants.
 As can be seen, the noise have a part that depends on the magnitude of the control and a part that is constant.
 We create different noise settings by varying $c_{a, i}$ and $c_{\theta, i}$.
 We also consider a setting where the r.h.s of \eqref{acc_noise_gaussian}, \eqref{theta_noise_gaussian} are replaced by Beta distribution with probability density function $g(x;a,b)\propto x^{a-1}(1-x)^{b-1}$ where $a,b$ are control dependent parameters.
 The Beta noise distribution has the following form: